sunsibar/docs-software_devel/book/software_devel/99_docker/getting_started.md

 To allow incoming X connections, run `xhost +` on your computer.

-NOTE: There is a [more secure way](http://wiki.ros.org/docker/Tutorials/GUI#The_safer_way) to do this, if you are concerned about receiving arbitrary X11 connections.
+Note: There is a [more secure way](http://wiki.ros.org/docker/Tutorials/GUI#The_safer_way) to do this, if you are concerned about receiving arbitrary X11 connections.

 The above command opens a "ROS" shell running on your laptop that is set to connect to `DUCKIEBOT`'s ROS Master.
 To test the ROS connection, run `roswtf`:

-`roswtf`
+    $ roswtf

 ----------------------

 ## Test ROS Joystick

 ```
-docker -H ![DUCKIEBOT].local run -d --name joystick-demo \
+$ docker -H ![DUCKIEBOT].local run -d --name joystick-demo \
     --privileged \
     -v /data:/data \
     --net host \